May in Your Body

 March in Your Body

 March is the real turn-of-the-leaf away from the dark time and into the light time.
-Once daylight savings Springs forward, the days get exponentially longer, the earth begins to thaw, and we’re drawn outward.
-You may notice that you crave less of the heavy sweetness that the Winter called for; you may even notice your appetite diminish significantly.
+Once daylight savings Springs forward, the days get longer, the earth begins to thaw, and we’re drawn outward.
+You may notice that you crave less of the heavy sweetness that the Winter called for; you may even notice your appetite diminish just a bit.
 Embrace that.
 Just like the cold, hard, and heavy winter gives way for the light, energetic, clearness of Spring, this time of year the body readies itself to shed an refresh.

-qualities of the season
+Qualities of the Season

+Spring is sprung at the heart of Kapha Season.
+It’s a biannual intersection between the dark time and light time.
 While the body reheats and re-energizes, it’s helpful to support the transition with easy to digest, light, simple foods.
-When Springtime hits, the lighter load requires the body to leverage its accumulated stores for fuel.
+Wake with the sun and get outside.
+The blue light of the sunrise is a perfect way to get your systems energized in a nourishing way.
 Prioritize warm, light, dry, mobile, sharp, penetrating qualities and embrace bitter, stringent, and pungent tastes.

 While the body lightens up, there's an increased risk of irritants causing seasonal allergies due to changes in blood circulation.
 Regular Neti practice helps cleanse the sinuses, flushing out any trapped irritants and reducing immune responses.

 March signifies the switch to bitter, pungent, and astringent tastes.
 Foods high in prana, or energy and life, are more easily accessible as farm stand season returns.
-Gone are the dark, cold months of root veggies and preserves- now is the time for berries, cherries, greens, and grains!
+Gone are the dark, cold months of root veggies and preserves- now is the time for fresh berries, cherries, greens, and grains!

 Pungent and warming digestive herbs like ginger, black pepper, and turmeric assist the digestion, or agni, to brighten up and reinvigorate.
 It’s the perfect season to re-introduce all sorts of grains into the diet.
 Grains like barkley, buckwheat, and millet are light and mobile enough to give quick bursts of energy that will help keep the system running efficiently with the longer days.

-The big takeaway is this: the sun is back, the body gets to movin in the Spring.
+The biggest takeaway is this: the sun is back, the body gets to movin in the Spring.
 Support your body's transition with easily digestible, light, and simple foods.
 As the body taps into its accumulated reserves for fuel, prioritize warm, light, dry, and mobile qualities, alongside bitter, stringent, and pungent tastes.